 Chapter 7 bankruptcy involves a debtor giving all their non-exempt assets to a trustee, who then liquidates those assets and uses the profits from the sale to pay down unsecured debts.
 These debts are ones that do not have real property, like a house or a car, secured as collateral.

 Once this process concludes, most of the debtor’s unsecured debts are “discharged,” meaning the debtor is no longer obligated to pay them.
 However, debtors must have a low enough income to pass a “means test” in order to qualify for Chapter 7 bankruptcy.
-A Wilmington bankruptcy attorney can help assess a person’s eligibility for bankruptcy under Chapter 7.
+A Wilmington Chapter 7 bankruptcy attorney can help assess a person’s eligibility for this type of discharge.

 Chapter 13 Bankruptcy